transcom/mymove-docs/docs/tools/locust/locust.md

 data about responses times, finding breakpoints, and assessing the overall health of the system.

 There are more [docs on load testing available in confluence](https://dp3.atlassian.net/wiki/spaces/MT/pages/1439137811/Load+Testing).
-The docs there cover things like looking at logs in AWS, restoring the AWS database, and locust best practices.
+The docs there cover things like deploying to AWS, looking at logs in AWS, restoring the AWS database, and locust best practices.

 ## How It Works